OpenCPLC/Core/readme.md

 # OpenCPLC ☢️ Core

+PLC without ladder logic.
+Built for engineers who need real control, not diagrams.

-A hardware abstraction layer between your application and microcontroller peripherals.
-Like [Arduino](https://www.arduino.cc), but built for automation.
-No custom IDE, no C++.
-Multithreading is handled by [🔀VRTS](https://github.com/Xaeian/VRTS), cutting out typical [RTOS](https://www.freertos.org/) headaches.
-The system has a built-in CMD console like 🐧Linux, and [**⚒️Forge**](https://github.com/OpenCPLC/Forge) simplifies the workflow to [🐍Python](https://www.python.org/) level: install via [`pip`](https://pypi.org), clone projects with a single command.
+OpenCPLC is a hardware abstraction layer between your application and microcontroller peripherals.
+Like [Arduino](https://www.arduino.cc), but built for automation and control systems.
+No custom IDE.
+No C++.

+Multithreading is handled by [🔀VRTS](https://github.com/Xaeian/VRTS), reducing typical [RTOS](https://www.freertos.org) complexity so you can focus on control logic.
+A built-in CMD console gives it a 🐧Linux-like feel, while [**⚒️Forge**](https://github.com/OpenCPLC/Forge) keeps the workflow closer to [🐍Python](https://www.python.org): install via [`pip`](https://pypi.org/project/pip), clone projects in one command, and start building.

 ```bash
 pip install opencplc            # install OpenCPLC Forge